badrap/docs.badrap.io/docs/apps/gcp.md

 - public IP-addresses from your GCP installation
 - domain names, if GCP also hosts your DNS
+- public IP-addresses of your Google Kubernetes Engine clusters' control planes

 ## I am the owner of the GCP project